refusebt/RFJModel/README.md

 @property (nonatomic, assign) int64_t tag;
 @end
 ```
 ####3.
-In order to reduce the crash due to the server returns error value, RFJModel has the following characters.
+Reducing crashes from errors returned by the servers
-* All [NSNull null] will be converted appropriately.
-It don't set JProperty to [NSNull null].
+* All [NSNull null] objects will be converted appropriately, and would not be set to JProperty.
+(Lacking protections to [NSNull null] is a main cause of the crashes.)
-* When value setting, the value of JSON will be converted basing on the type of property.
-For example, the Number in JSON will be converted into NSString in property.
+* When setting the values, the value of JSON will be converted basing on the type of JProperty.
+For example, the Number in JSON will be converted into NSString in JProperty.
-* Extra or missing field in a JSON dictionary is not an error.
+* Extra or missing fields in a JSON dictionary would not be considered as an error.

 ####4.
-RFJModel supports class inherit
+Supporting class inherits
 ```objective-c
 @interface ExampleJModel : RFJModel
 JProperty(NSString *value_NSString, map_value_NSString);